-- 1.1 Orkney Islands Council (the Council) is the Administering Authority for the Local Government Pension Scheme (LGPS) set up for the Orkney Islands Council geographic area. - 1.2 The Council has delegated its pensions functions to the Investments Sub-Committee.
+- 1.1 Orkney Islands Council (the Council) is the Administering Authority for the Local Government Pension Scheme (LGPS) set up for the Orkney Islands Council geographic area. - 1.2 The Council has delegated the management of the investment of the Pension Fund to the Investments Sub-Committee.